Ferrymuir alternative services

-Catering: Burger King Drive Thru, Dakota Bar & Grill, Tesco Café Shops: Tesco Amenities: Dakota Hotels, Children's Play Area, Free Cash Machine Outdoor Space: Retail park with very little grass space, but public footpath connections Charging Points: Pod Point 7kW Type 2 Forecourt: Tesco, Shop, Costa Express, AdBlue Containers, Car Wash
+Catering: Burger King Drive Thru, Dakota Bar & Grill, Tesco Café Shops: Tesco Amenities: Dakota Hotels, Children's Play Area, Free Cash Machine Outdoor Space: Retail park with very little grass space, but public footpath connections Charging Points: Pod Point 7kW Type 2 Forecourt: Tesco, Shop, Costa Express, Car Wash

 Short stay customer parking is provided at all facilities, subject to restrictions.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

 Ferrymuir services was built on the A8000 Ferry Muir Road, which at the time was the main road to Edinburgh.
 It was positioned close to Echline Junction, above the main A90, with the junction offering directions to both Ferrymuir services and Forthview services.

 The A8000 was replaced in 2006, and in 2017 the A90 Forth Road Bridge was restricted to buses, taxis and motorcycles only after the completion of the M90 Queensferry Crossing.
 The old road, now the A9000, still has at least some signs referring to "services", it's just that general traffic rarely has the opportunity to see them.